 We listened to our customers and to complaints about the ratchet mechanism being too large/unwieldy for the job at hand.
-Both the cam-buckle and the ratchet strap would have either a CARABINER (snap-hook) at ONE end, but not the other…..or else no looped ends…..or else only ONE loop!
-Therefore we were led to believe that the straps we were selling in store were ALMOST perfect, but not quite fit for purpose when it came to motorbike specific applications.
+Both the cam-buckle and the ratchet strap would have either a CARABINER (snap-hook) at ONE end only.
+Alternatively, there would be no looped ends, or otherwise only ONE loop!
+Therefore we were led to believe that the straps we were selling in store were ALMOST perfect.
+However, they were not quite fit for purpose when it came to motorbike specific applications.

 The NEW AND IMPROVED Flying Brick Tie Down Straps have TWO steel carabiners per strap.
 One at each end (for BOTH the cam-lock as well as the ratchet straps).
 Our carabiners/snap-hooks have the built-in eyelet, to keep the fixed strap out of the way of the strap loop!
 Our straps a-l-s-o have the built-in, box-stitched LOOPED ENDS for additional security.

-The ratchet mechanism is MUCH smaller in order to avoid it coming into contact with the bike frame, yet it is still correctly RATED for the job at hand.
+The ratchet mechanism is MUCH smaller in order to avoid it coming into contact with the bike frame.
+However, it is still correctly RATED for the job at hand.